 Here are some of the best tools for come up with your initial keyword list:

-- Google Adwords Keyword Tool.
-This is the de-facto free keyword tool out there.
+- Google Keyword Planner: This is the de-facto free keyword tool out there.
 When I need a free solution for keyword research, this is the first place I go and where I recommend you go as well.

-- Microsoft Adcenter Keyword Forecast Tool.
-This is MSN’s Keyword Research website, and there are actually a few pretty useful resources on this site.
+- Bing Keyword Research Tool: This is Bing’s Keyword Research website, and there are actually a few pretty useful resources on this site.
 Definitely take a look around and get familiar with what’s offered here.

-- Wordtracker Keyword Suggestion Tool.
-Like a lot of SEO Tools out there, Wordtracker has a lot of premium tools available for a lot of money.
-However, this is a useful tool nonetheless, and signing up for a free account will give you access to their basic tools for no cost.
+- Wordtracker Keyword Suggestion Tool: Like a lot of SEO Tools out there, Wordtracker has a lot of premium tools available for a lot of money.
+However, this is a useful tool nonetheless, and signing up for a free trial will give you access to their basic tools for no cost.

-- Market Samurai.
-If you’re going to get serious about SEO, then getting more serious software may be necessary.
+- Market Samurai: If you’re going to get serious about SEO, then getting more serious software may be necessary.
 This is the only premium SEO tool that I pay for.
 I do all of my keyword research and rank tracking in Samurai and I’ve been really impressed with the capabilities of the software.
 It’s a one time fee of $150, but it’s well worth it.
-Best part is, you can try it for free for a week to see if it’s right for you.
+There is also a free trial so you can check it out and see if it works for you.

 I’ve started working on my own SEO guide, but in the meantime there are a few resources that will help get you started with keyword research essentials.

-- Copyblogger Keyword Research Tutorial.
-This takes more of a slant of keyword research for blogs, but has some good easy to follow information none-the-less.
+- Copyblogger Keyword Research Tutorial: This takes more of a slant of keyword research for blogs, but has some good easy to follow information that makes it a really useful resource..

 If you take a look at these three tutorials and practice the techniques, you should have all the information necessary to start successfully researching your own keywords.

 By ensuring you optimize images on your site with key terms, alt tags, and meta data, you can get increased traffic from Google and Bing Image search as well.
-Today alone I’ve had 19 hits for “wyoming hdr” as I rank #1 on Bing image search and in the top 5 on Google.
+For a bit more on images, Yoast has a great post up that shows you how to optimize your images for SEO, check it out.

 On Site Optimization